jin-lee4/Journal/README.md

 in chronological order
 - As a user, I want to be able to select a journal entry from my collection and view that entry
+- As a user, I want to be able to save my journal and the entries when I select the quit option
+- As a user, I want to be able to load my journal from file when the program starts